BabylonJS/OldDocumentationSite/content/How_To/Post_Process/How_to_use_PostProcesses.md

 The _ratio_ is used to define the size of the postprocess (0.5 means that your postprocess will have a width = canvas.width * 0.5 and a height = canvas.height * 0.5).

-The _camera_ parameter is self-explanatory.
+The _camera_ parameter specifies which camera to attach to.
+If creating a post process to be managed by a render pipeline this should be set to null.
+See [Post Process Pipeline](/how_to/how_to_use_postprocessrenderpipeline)

 The _samplingMode_ can be one of the following:
 * BABYLON.Texture.NEAREST_SAMPLINGMODE